AndreasTusche/antu-photo/README.md

     ./YYYY/YYYY-MM-DD/YYYYMMDD-hhmmss_ff.jpg

-This is the default for the little script [photo-sort-time.bash](#photo-sort-time) which I describe further down.
+This allows for up to 100 photos per second, about four times the frame rate of a conventional movie.
+This is my default setting and confogured as such in the [antu-photo.cfg]() configuration file.

 ###### By Start, End, and Production Date and Time

-For single shots the creation date is enough but when you are also taking very long exposures or video clips you may want to have a start and an end date.
+For single shots the creation date is enough but when you are also taking very long exposures or video clips you may want to have a start and end date.
 Maybe you also want a modification date in the filename, like so

 ```
      ./YYYY/YYYY-MM-DD/YYYYMMDDhhmmss_YYYYMMDDhhmmss_YYYYMMDDhhmmss.jpg